INDIANAPOLIS – All season long it had been the Colts carving out drives with "chunk" plays.

 The Colts did not have a play exceeding 25 yards on the afternoon, and the lack of converting trips in Baltimore territory into touchdowns plagued the offense.

-“We didn’t execute at a high enough level,” tight end
+"We didn't execute at a high enough level," tight end Dwayne Allen said.
+"My hat goes off to Baltimore because they played their butts off.

 "Not to discredit them, but we shot ourselves in the foot.
 They were able to capitalize on our mistakes and were able to win the game."

-A 52-yard field goal at the halftime gun by kicker
+A 52-yard field goal at the halftime gun by kicker Adam Vinatieri brought the Colts to within 10-6.

 The teams traded punts on the first two possessions of the second half before the Ravens struck with quarterback Joe Flacco finding tight end Dennis Pitta for a 20-yard touchdown.